Titian3/SeeClearly_POS/README.md

       - A Method to check the input is a valid product.
       - A Method to calculate cart total and apply bulk discount.

-2. I have used Visual Studios [Unit testing](SeeClearlyPOS_UnitTesting/SeeClearlyLibraryTest.cs) to automate testing the required test carts and also some of the library Methods and data.
+2. I have used Visual Studio [Unit testing](SeeClearlyPOS_UnitTesting/SeeClearlyLibraryTest.cs) to automate testing the required test carts and also some of the library Methods and data.

 3. A [console](SeeClearly_POS/SeeClearlyPOS_Console/TerminalConsole.cs) has been created to emulate how the library might interact on a basic interface and to help with testing my code.
 It can also do the 3 test cases.